joshuaisaact/asteroids/README.md

 A simple Asteroids clone built with Pygame.

-Shoot asteroids, avoid collisions, and rack up points as they split into smaller pieces.
+Shoot asteroids, avoid collisions, and beat your high score.

 **Installation:**